GT-Vision-Lab/abstract_scenes_v002/README.md

 [Pillow](http://pillow.readthedocs.org/en/latest/index.html) (installable via pip).
 To run a basic launch AMT task->download results->process and render results pipeline, there is the example script `code/amt_simple_launch/manage_hits.sh`.

-If you're running on the lab servers, you can just load the lab virtualenv.
-To do this, you can, into the terminal, type:

-`bash /srv/share/lab_venv_2.7/bin/activate`

-or you can append the following at the end of your `~/.bashrc` file, if you want this virtualenv to be loaded whenever you log onto a server machine:

-`source "/srv/share/lab_venv_2.7/bin/activate"`

-(You'll need to either login again or type `source ~/.bashrc` to load the changes in your `~/.bashrc` file.)

-Now your terminal should look like **(lab_venv_2.7)**santol@godel:~$ (emphasis mine).
-You now will have access to a bunch of Python packages that we installed, such as numpy and scipy.
-Running the command `pip list` will display all pip-installable packages that the virtualenv currently has installed.
-[Envplus](https://github.com/jsvine/envplus) is one way of being able to create your own virtualenv on top of the lab one.
-Or you can just install whatever you need in your own personal virtualenv.

 ## How to Operate the Interface